Cat Pastel

 Cat, Gouache on canvas, 32.5x25cm

 After a lot of practice with pastel I became hindered by my drawing skills, and decided to work on it it by progressively switching back to drawing without colors, or with only a few.
 I spent a lot of time playing with different types of pencil or even with felt pens.
 At some point, I particularly enjoyed sketching with pierre noire, because it produces interesting effects and allows me to work faster than with pencil.
-I also loved practicing the trois-crayons technique (3-pencils: pierre noire, sanguine, white, usually applied on a mid-tone paper), a technique dating from the 16th century, which was intensively used to make portraits.
+I also loved practicing the trois-crayons technique (3-pencils: pierre noire, sanguine, white, usually applied on a mid-tone paper), a technique dating from the 16th century, which was intensively used to make portraits (search for Jean-Étienne Liotard on the internet if you want to see the drawings of someone who mastered this technique).

 Dog, Pencils on colored paper, 32.5x25cm